 Dancing the Brief

 fem_arc collective started the London lab by sharing the Wheel of Power/Privilege by Sylvia Duckwort, a visual representation on how power, privilege and social identities intersect.
 It initiated a conversation among participants about positioning ourselves in public space and understanding marginalised group in the society deeper.
 The purpose of the activity soon became tangible as the participants left the building, steered through F_WALKS, an hour-long audiowalk which includes a series of field recordings and testimonies.
-The brief changed to a living experience by walking and listening to provocative stories, problems such as marginalisations and exclusions in public space were not distanced or abstract anymore.
+The brief changed to a living experience; by walking and listening to provocative stories, problems such as marginalisations and exclusions in public space were not distanced or abstract anymore.
 In between the stories, there were a series of prompts, inviting and guiding the listener to experience the space, to respond or confront the urban norms of being legitimate in public space - for example standing still, longer than one may usually feel comfortable.
 This experience varied for each participant in relation to our privileges and identities as well as the place, the location and urban surroundings , for example near a playground or in a corner of a crowded street.
 What is legitimate in public space prompted a series of embodied responses that we all had experienced.
 Regardless of our differences, our movement became a new but familiar, common language to discuss the experience of the limitations and possibilities in public space, although the dancers were more equipped with vocabularies and could explain such language as the relationship between the body and the space.

 Within the French context, where individual bodies, particularly Black Muslim, were distinguishable, ruled and excluded, how is the concept of Wildness and Queer Counter-Publics understood?
 Can we seek solidarities, as Bingham-Hall (2022) asks, between marginalised forms of human and non-human life, and ways of which they create space through transgressing urban regulations imposed on them?
 Under the French law, the authorities can ban certain activities - such as the forced unveiling of girls under 18 as an act of ‘liberating’ for the secularisation of the public sphere.
 Additionally, they can impose French identities on Algerian communities, for instance, and restrict their cultural practices in public (Hadj Fredj, 2021; Mechaï, 2021).